What Does Minimum Spend Mean on a Credit Card Explained

 Key Highlights

-It typically applies to new credit card offers and welcome bonuses.
+• The rules often apply to new card offers and welcome bonuses.

-Only eligible purchases count toward minimum spend; fees or cash advances are excluded.
+• Only certain purchases count toward the minimum spend.
+Fees or cash advances do not count.

-Meeting the minimum spend is critical to accessing rewards like points, miles, or statement credits.
+• It is important to hit the minimum spend to get rewards like points, miles, or statement credits.

 Introduction